 Eliza Blue is a shepherd, storyteller & folk-singer.
-In addition to being a regular columnist with the Daily Yonder, her weekly missive 'Little Pasture on the Prairie,' is carried by 17 different print publications, and she is a regular contributor to South Dakota Public Radio and Prairie Public with her series: 'Postcards from the Prairie.'
-She also writes and hosts a traveling concert television show, Wish You Were Here' for PBS.
+In addition to being a regular columnist with the Daily Yonder, her weekly column 'Little Pasture on the Prairie,' is carried by 17 different print publications, and she is a regular contributor to South Dakota Public Radio and Prairie Public with her series: 'Postcards from the Prairie.'
+She also writes and hosts a Midwest Emmy-nominated traveling concert television show, Wish You Were Here' for PBS.
 Her byline has appeared in the New York Times and The Guardian.
 (Read Eliza's recent New York Times Op/Ed about ranch life here.)

 After years on the road as a traveling musician, Eliza now works in regenerative agriculture raising fiber sheep and grass-fed cattle with her husband and two children.